John F. Kennedy International Airport: New Terminal 1

 In October 2018, Cuomo released details of a $13 billion plan to rebuild passenger facilities and approaches to JFK Airport.
 Two all-new international terminals would be built.
 One of the terminals, a $7 billion, 2.8 e6sqft, 23-gate structure replacing Terminals 1, 2 and the vacant space of Terminal 3.
 It will connect to Terminal 4, and it will be financed and built by a partnership between Munich Airport Group, Lufthansa, Air France, Korean Air, and Japan Airlines.
 Of these 23 gates, all are international gates, 22 are widebody gates (four of which can accommodate an Airbus A380), and one is a narrowbody gate.
 This would also require reconfiguring portions of the roadway network to accommodate the new terminal.

 On December 13, 2021, New York Governor Kathy Hochul gave a further update on the plans to build a new Terminal 1, which in a further developed form would cost $9.5 billion.
 The new facility is inspired by the new Terminal B at LaGuardia Airport.
 The new terminal will have New York City-inspired art, similar to Terminal B at LGA.
+The departures level will have four carousels.
+The terminal building itself also includes a bowtie-shaped roof supported by 90 ft, tree-shaped columns, along with a radiant heating system that captures passengers' body heat.
 The new Terminal 1 began construction on September 8, 2022, and will open in phases with the first 14 gates on its east side along with the departures and arrivals hall scheduled to open in 2026 on the site of the demolished Terminal 2.
 The current Terminal 1 will then be demolished, and in its place, the next five gates on the west side of the terminal will open in 2028, and the final four gates will open in 2030.
 An additional extension of the terminal on its west side with a further four gates (with an extra A380 gate) has been proposed in the event of excess traffic.